dominichayesferen/YouAreAnIdiot-PyGTK3/README.md

 <h2>Usage</h2>
-Simply launch the yaai.py file (may need to be marked as executable first).
-If running from a Terminal (I don't blame you), change directory to the directory the yaai.py file resides in before running the executable from Terminal for it to work.
+Simply make yaai.py executable, and then launch the yaai.py file.
+If running from a Terminal (I don't blame you), change directory to the directory the yaai.py file resides in before running the marked as executable file from Terminal for it to work.

 <h2>Disclaimer</h2>